 DJ Warras Reveals His Drink Was Spiked at a Nightclub: “Maybe I Was the Target”

-• DJ Warras had fans worried after revealing that his drink was spiked during a night out
+• DJ Warras had fans worried after revealing that his drink was spiked on a night out

 • The TV and radio presenter said he was concerned for other people's safety and shared a plan of action with his followers

-• While others expressed sympathy for Warras, some also shared their spiking experiences, which has been a growing trend
+• While others expressed sympathy for Warras, some also shared their spiking experiences, which is a growing trend

 DJ Warras' drink was spiked during a night out